The following professionals lent their expertise to this article:

 In

 Becoming a healthcare administrator involves supervising personnel and overseeing daily operations in your eventual role.
 Healthcare administrators are vital in treatment facilities, and their work is in high demand in states like Florida.
-Luckily, they also have the opportunity to work remotely, an extension of the online healthcare administration options for Floridians who prioritize flexibility in their endeavors.

 Florida International University

 Florida International University offers an online Bachelor of Health Services Administration Program, one of the largest of its kind in the country.
 The 120-credit program qualifies graduates for entry-level management positions in a variety of health-related organizations or for further education at the graduate level.
 It features interactive technology, real-time faculty feedback, and personal success coaches.
-Applicants need to complete prerequisites and meet general FIU admissions criteria.
-Financial aid for healthcare administration students is available, and the program has start dates in fall, spring, and summer.

 Duration: Five semesters

-Mode: In-person or Online
+Mode: In-person or online

 Cost: